 - ArcGIS metadata format is the only format supported for importing metadata.

-- Currently, the title element is not synchronized between the built-in editor and item page.
+- Currently, the title element is not synchronized between the metadata editor and item page.
 This includes when you upload a metadata .xml file.
 The first time you open the editor, the element has the title from the item page.
-Any changes you make (and save) to the title from within the editor are saved to the standards-based metadata.
+Any changes you make (and save) to the title in the metadata editor are saved to the standards-based metadata.
 They are not saved to the item page.

 - Currently, edits you make to a hosted WFS layer's metadata do not update the capabilities file of the underlying WFS service.